-Some artisans age the pressed resin for months inside goat or sheep skin.
+Some artisans age the pressed resin for months inside goat or sheep skin, deepening the aroma and adding natural oils that distinguish premium Pakistani hash from ordinary pressed resin.

 Imported Pakistani hash is not legally available in the United States.